 The bulk of greenhouse gas emissions come from production itself – the manufacture of packaging, reuse/recycling and waste disposal.

 Different packaging materials generate different levels of emissions.
 Glass bottles that can be refilled generate lower emissions than PET bottles and aluminium cans that are recycled.
-But the size of the packaging also affects emissions; a 1.5 litre PET bottle that is recycled has less of an environmental impact than a 33 centilitre glass bottle that is recycled, because less material is used per litre of beverage.
+But the size of the packaging also affects emissions; a 1.5 litre PET bottle that is recycled generates less environmental impact than a 33 centilitre glass bottle that is recycled, because less material is used per litre of beverage.
 But this assumes that we drink the entire content of the bottle and that larger bottles do not lead to increased consumption.

 Transportation of water also causes emissions that affect the climate.
 How much emissions are generated depends on how far, how efficiently and by what transport method the water is shipped.
 Transportation by train and boat results in lower emissions than long distances by truck.